Poběžovice: Administrative division

 Sezemín and Šibanov form an exclave of the municipal territory.

 Etymology

 The name is derived from the personal name Poběh, meaning "the village of Poběh's people".
-The old Czech word poběh, from which the personal name arose, meant 'wanderer', but also 'apostate'.
+The Old Czech word poběh, from which the personal name arose, meant 'wanderer', but also 'apostate'.
 The German name Ronsperg is derived from Ramsberg, meaning 'ram hill' in German.

 Geography

 Poběžovice is located about 12 km northwest of Domažlice and 47 km southwest of Plzeň.
-It lies mostly in the Upper Palatine Forest Foothills, only a small part of the territory in the south and the exclave lie in the Upper Palatine Forest range.
+It lies mostly in the Podčeskoleská Hills, only a small part of the territory in the south and the exclave lie in the Upper Palatine Forest range.
 The highest point, located in the exclave, is at 737 m above sea level; otherwise, the main part of the municipal territory does not exceed 630 m.
-The Pivoňka stream flows through the town.
+The Pivoňka Stream flows through the town.